 In most cases, the spoofed email is part of a scam attack, where cybercriminals are phishing for your private data.
 Sometimes spoofing is used to trick you into performing financial transactions – buy a fake product or sending money.
 The main goal of the spoofers is to have you perform an action that would benefit them by giving them access to your various points of data , getting your passwords, your private identity information and so on.

-Identify a spoofed message
+How to detect a spoofed message

 Scammers will alter different sections of an email to disguise who the actual sender of the message is.
 To identify the following examples you will need to open the email headers of a message you suspect has been spoofed.
 Examples of properties that are spoofed:

-FROM: email@example.com (This will appear to come from a legitimate source on any spoofed message)
+- FROM: [email protected] (This will appear to come from a legitimate source on any spoofed message)